acse-2020/introduction/python/intro.md

 ## Assessed Notebooks

 As a learning exercise, the ACSE course has produced the following four Jupyter notebooks.
 Completing these will form the first assessed exercise of the term.
-Your submission will be GitHub, using a link to a repository which will be provided to you.
+Your submission will be via GitHub, using a link to a repository which will be provided to you during the first week of term (the week commencing 5th October).

+- Notebook 1
+- Notebook 2
+- Notebook 3
+- Notebook 4

 ## Additional Materials

 Undergraduate level teaching materials regarding Python produced by the Earth Science and Engineering department at Imperial College London are available [here](https://primer-computational-mathematics.github.io/book/coding/intro.html)

-## Learning Resources
+## Other Learning Resources